stevana/stateful-pbt-with-fakes/README.md

-We've already seen that the user needs to provide a way to generate single command, the only thing worth mentioning is that in case our commands contain references then during the generation phase we only deal with `Var`s of references, where `data Var a = Var Int`.
-The reason for this is that we cannot generate, for example, real file handles (only the operating system can), so instead we generate symbolic references which are just `Int`s.
+We've already seen that the user needs to provide a way to generate single command, the only thing worth mentioning is that in case our commands contain references then during generation we only deal with `Var`s of references, where `data Var a = Var Int`.
+The reason for this is that we cannot generate, for example, real file handles (only the operating system can), so instead we generate "symbolic" references which are just `Int`s.
 Think of these as placeholders for which real references will be substituted in once the real references are created during execution.

 Shrinking of individual commands is optional and disabled by default, but as we've seen this doesn't exclude the sequence of commands to be